crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Make PRs on [ArchivesSpace Github](https://github.com/archivesspace/archivesspace) and the top contributor will win the bag.
 - **Notes**: Check out [ArchivesSpace Hacktoberfest 2020 blog](https://archivesspace.org/archives/6563) for more information and help.

-#### **Crio** (Goodie bag and scholarship, India only)
+#### **Crio** (Goodie bag, t-shirt, and scholarship, India only)

 - **Requirements**: Top 50 performers
 - **Swag**: Crio bag of goodies and up to 50% scholarship
 - **How to sign up**: Fill out the form [here](https://crio.do/IBelieveInDoing/October/).
 - **Notes**: For more details visit the dedicated [Hacktoberfest page](https://crio.do/IBelieveInDoing/October/) to get involved.
-Only eligible contributors residing in India will be shipped stickers and those making top 50 contributors will be shipped exclusive goodies.
+Only eligible contributors residing in India will be shipped stickers and those making top 50 contributors will be shipped exclusive goodies, including a t-shirt.

 #### **Devfolio** (T-shirt, stickers, India only)